rackerlabs/support-how-to/content/configure-and-troubleshoot-ntfs-permissions.md

 product_url: dedicated-hosting
 ---

-*This article is applicable to the following Windows Server versions: 2008, 2008 R2, 2012, 2012 R2, 2016, 2019*
+*This article applies to the following Windows Server&reg; versions: 2008, 2008 R2, 2012, 2012 R2, 2016, 2019*

-This article addresses how to configure and troubleshoot NTFS file and folder permissions on Windows Servers.
+This article addresses how to configure and troubleshoot New Technology File System (NTFS) file and folder permissions on Windows&reg; servers.

 ### NTFS permissions overview

 Basic built-in file and folder permission levels allow for easy configuration.
-The following chart lays out built-in permission levels and the access they provide:
+The following chart shows built-in permission levels and the access they provide:

 | Permissions                      | Full control | Modify  | Read & execute | List folder contents | Read    | Write   |
 | -------------------------------- | ------------ | ------- | -------------- | -------------------- | ------- | ------- |